In this era of digitalization, customer data security is pivotal due to 2 main reasons.

 - Customer trust depends on how you secure their data.

 Cybercrime is a huge market, and Research by Cybersecurity Ventures indicates that cybercrime may cost the world $10.5 trillion annually by 2025.
-The most precious thing which is pursued by these cyber-criminals is customer data.
+The most precious thing that is pursued by these cyber-criminals is customer data.

 With the rise in severity of data breaches securing customer information becomes even more pivotal.